Jimmy Fleming (footballer, born 1901)

 James William Fleming (5 December 1901 – 13 May 1969) was a Scottish footballer who played for St Johnstone, Rangers and Ayr United as a centre forward.

 Career

 Fleming made his Rangers debut against Dundee in October 1925 and scored in a 2–1 defeat at Ibrox.
 His last appearance was in October 1934 against Queen of the South.
-In one memorable match he got possession of the ball in defence and worked his way down the pitch, avoiding all tackles, to score a spectacular goal.

 He holds the record for the most Scottish Cup goals scored by a Rangers player, with 44, as well as the record of having scored the most goals in a single match for Rangers, scoring nine times in a 14–2 Scottish Cup win against Blairgowrie in 1934.

 He represented Scotland three times between 1929 and 1930, scoring three goals.
 Two of these goals were scored in a 5–2 defeat by England at Wembley.